cssrmorgan/cssrmorgan/README.md

 - 👋 Hi, I’m @cssrmorgan
 - 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning IBM's Data Analysis
-- 💞️ I’m looking to collaborate on my Profile
+- 💞️ I’m looking to collaborate on Data Analysis Projects
 - 📫 How to reach me - not yet

 <!---